yohoushi/chef-yohoushi/README.md

 ### Install Yohoushi to a remote host

-Assume (You may configure at [attributes/default.rb](attributes/default.rb))
+Assume (You can configure at [attributes/default.rb](attributes/default.rb))

 * Your username at remote host is `vagrant` and yohoushi will be installed to `/home/vagrant/yohoushi`
 * Ruby is already installed on `/home/vagrant/.rbenv/versions/2.1.0/bin/ruby` with rbenv
-* Mysql is already working on localhost:3306 with empty root password
+* Mysql is already working on port 3306 with empty root password

 Then, install by